-Storage administrators often ask what their peers are doing to solve the same disaster
+Storage administrators often ask what their peers are doing to solve the same disaster recovery (DR) problems they face.
+What they really want to know is what's working and what's cost-effective.

 Information of this type is usually difficult to make public.
 Many IT organizations have a policy restricting employees from speaking to the press or others about these issues.
 Companies often don't want to bring attention to their problems, even if they've been resolved.
 To bring you as candid a report as possible, we've withheld some company names in this article.
 The pertinent facts remain unchanged, however.